Back to all terms

 Example:

-If your employer provides group health and dental insurance, the employer is the plan sponsor.
-They decide which benefits are included, how much of the premium they will pay, and when coverage begins for eligible employees.
+If your Canadian employer offers a group extended health and dental plan, the employer is the plan sponsor.
+It holds the master contract with the insurer, decides which benefits are included, sets how much of the premium it will pay versus what comes off your paycheque, and determines when coverage begins for eligible employees.
+For enrollment, dependent changes, or plan questions, you contact your employer's HR or benefits department rather than the insurer directly.

 What to Watch For: